CrowdDotDev/crowd.dev/services/libs/tinybird/README.md

 ALTER PUBLICATION sequin_pub ADD TABLE "tableName";
 ALTER TABLE public."tableName" REPLICA IDENTITY FULL;
 ```
-3. (only for PROD) u need to create the topic in oracle kafka, it doesn't get created automaticly
+3. (only for PROD) You need to create the topic in oracle kafka, it doesn't get created automaticly
 4. Update tinybird kafka connect plugin env ( it's under crowd-kube/lf-prod-oracle(lf-staging-oracle)/kafka-connect/tinybird-sink.properties.enc ), there are list of tracked files in the decrypted file.
 5. Restart kafka-connect
 6. Create tinybird datasource schema and push it to tinybird